mavincent/System-View/README.md

 # System View
-A javascript application framework with built-in visual coding functionnality.
+Another javascript application framework.

 It requires D3.js.

-*warning* : At this point I do not know if this is a great or stupid idea.
-The reason I built this was to provide me a way to easily view the structure of my app.

 ## Why?
-To simplify the backend developpement of apps by giving the developper integrated tools to view and interact with the systems.
+To simplify the interactions between systems.

 ## How?
 By structuring the app with systems that can intercommunicate via the mastermind.

 Each system has :
 * a data field (model)